 - GLS 405 Seminar in Government

-You may choose your remaining three courses that fit your own interest and are among approved classes in political science and global studies, law, economics, sociology, or other areas in consultation with the major advisor.
+You may choose your remaining two courses that fit your own interest and are among approved classes in political science and global studies, law, economics, sociology, or other areas in consultation with the major advisor.

 A Public Policy major must complete an experiential learning experience, such as a semester internship program in Washington DC or other approved internship